What’s The Lifeboat Inn like?

 As well as a large flatscreen TV and DAB radio, there was complimentary tea, coffee, water and homemade shortbread, not to mention luxurious White Company toiletries in the bathroom.
 The thick window blinds meant we slept like logs so it was good to find the shower was powerful as we needed some help waking up in the morning!

-HOW ARE THE SCOOBY SNACKS?
 Excellent.
 Expect traditional comfort food, such as hearty pies with buttered potatoes and thick, creamy risottos.
 The desserts are also excellent and highly filling – make sure you leave some room for the sticky toffee pudding.
 Guests are invited to dine a la carte but there is generally a set menu which, as at the time of writing, was £21 for three courses.
 A vegan menu is also available.

 Breakfast is a fine affair, too.
 Help yourself to the continental delights in the airy main restaurant, where you’ll find a table laden with goodies such as croissants, yoghurt, seasonal fruit and cereal.
 If you’re dining with your dog, staff will happily set a table for you in the cosy, oak-beamed bar area, where you can also place your order for hot food.
 Just look out for the “Duck or Grouse” signs on the low ceilings!

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
 No, but there are plenty of pooches who pop in to the pub for a pint and chances are, your dog won’t be the only one staying over.

-WHERE’S GOOD FOR WALKIES?
 The Thornham marshes are a short walk from the Lifeboat – just head for the iconic Coal Barn then pick up the Norfolk Coast Path.
 Turn left and you’ll arrive in Holme-next-the-Sea, via the Holme Dunes, and a right-turn will take you to RSPB Titchwell Marsh Nature Reserve.
 Dogs on leads are welcome to follow the West Bank Path – click here to learn more.

 The pub staff also recommend several walks nearby, including one in Brancaster Staithe.
 The four-mile route is great for spotting the local wildlife and takes approximately two hours, depending on your pace.
 Look out for the snails living in cracks in the trees!
 The team also rate a five-mile walk in and around Burnham Market, where you’ll pass the remains of St Mary’s Carmelite Friary.

 North Norfolk is best known for its beaches, however, and you will be truly spoilt for choice when it comes to deciding where to go.
 Holkham, which backs on to a large pine forest, is probably the most famous, but we also loved the genteel vibe at Old Hunstanton, which is popular with kitesurfers and has lots of colourful beach huts.
+For more inspiration when it comes to dog-friendly things to see and do, visit our Ruff Guide to North Norfolk.

-WHAT ERNIE LOVED: All the great walks nearby, getting lots of fuss from both staff and customers, the sausage at breakfast
+All the great walks nearby, getting lots of fuss from both staff and customers, the sausage at breakfast

-WHAT I LOVED: The tranquil location, the pub’s traditional feel, the stylish rooms
+The tranquil location, the pub’s traditional feel, the stylish rooms

-GET ON THE DOG AND BONE: Rooms at The Lifeboat Inn start from £129, including breakfast.
+Rooms at The Lifeboat Inn start from £129, including breakfast.
 To get the best deal, make sure you check out the official website – here, you’ll find great offers such as 50% off winter stays and the best-priced dinner, bed and breakfast packages.
 For more information or to book, call 01485 512236 or visit The Lifeboat Inn website.